-I’m working on a project which I think would be of interest to you, would you like to be involved?
+I’m working on a project which I think would be of interest to you, would you like

 As more and more people hear about our work, we are asked this question more and more frequently.
 Because we are a small organisation with limited resources, we’ve decided that the most effective way to help is to provide online information and training resources.
 For example, you can look on our YouTube channel for training materials and our case studies.
 There is also a rich source of information on our Game Access Blog

 As well as this, we are making the software that we develop ourselves (eg Eye Gaze Games and EyeMine freely available.
 This will not only enable globally significant numbers of people with physical disabilities to play games using a variety of control methods, but will also provide a resource for local professionals and organisations to use in order to help many more people play video games.

 Furthermore, the time that we’re spending on collaborating with developers is also intended to make it easier for such organisations to help people with severe physical disabilities, by making mainstream games easier to play for everyone from the get-go.
 For example, our collaboration with Xbox resulted in the development of the Xbox Adaptive Controller which will improve access to the Xbox for many people all over the world.

 I’d like to organise a gaming event involving disabled people.
 Can I ask SpecialEffect

 to be involved in the event in some way?

 Unfortunately we can’t come along to these kinds of events, as we're a small organisation with limited resources.
 However, if at the event you come across someone who has difficulty playing because of a physical disability, please ask them to contact us via via this website so we can consider a way to help them individually.
 For accessible gaming ideas you could use yourself, check out our YouTube channel.